flokoe/website/content/now.md

 ## Things I use

 - On the server, I'm a Debian Linux user.
-- I use Arch BTW (running Gnome), peeking into NixOS.
+- I use Arch BTW (running Gnome) and Bazzite (Fedora Atomic Desktop).
 - My current color scheme is [Catppuccin Mocha](https://github.com/catppuccin/catppuccin).
 - I love Vim, but mostly use VS Code nowadays.
 - My font of choice is Hack.